Itsb4/pokedex/README.md

 # Pokemon Pokedex

-Use Pokedex for search your favourite pokemon and find the information about them.
+Use Pokedex to search for your favorite Pokemon and find the information about them.

 ## Installation